 After you have created gateway subnet, you can start with creating Virtual Network Gateway resource.
 In Azure portal, you need to click Create a resource in the left menu and select Virtual Network Gateway to create.
 After creating page is opened, you need to populate fields or select from drop-down menu.

 - Route-based or Policy-Based VPN type

-- Select virtual network which will be included in VPN
+- Virtual network which will be included in VPN

 Note that Virtual Network Gateway creation process can take up to 45 minutes.